New York Hourly Paycheck Calculator

 How should I enter overtime, shift differentials, tips, and bonuses?

-Input overtime at 1.5× when eligible; add shift differentials and reported tips; enter bonuses as supplemental wages so federal/NYS/NYC/Yonkers rules calculate correctly.
+Enter overtime at 1.5× your regular rate when eligible; include shift differentials and reported tips; enter bonuses/commissions as supplemental wages so the calculator correctly applies federal, state and any local withholding rules.

 Why did my New York paycheck change this period?